 A community-run charity event in Tamworth, raising funds for youth mental health.
-Because it's time to address the elephant in the room.

 Scotty Campbell was a sportsman, a farmer's son from Walgett, and a well-known member of the New England community.
 He studied agribusiness at UNE, and in 2013 he married.
 Shortly after returning from their honeymoon, Scotty was diagnosed with depression and anxiety.
 Just days later, he took his own life.

-Each year since, a new volunteer committee has continued the work, honouring Scotty's life and supporting preventative mental health programs for young people across the New England North West.
+Each year since, a volunteer committee has continued the work, honouring Scotty's life and supporting preventative mental health programs for young people across the New England North West.

 Theme to be announced.
 Keep an eye on our socials.